encode/django-rest-framework/docs/examples/permissions.rst

     permissions = (PerUserThrottling, Isauthenticated)

-To see what other throttles are available, have a look at the :doc:`../library/permissions` module.
+To see what other throttles are available, have a look at the :mod:`permissions` module.

-If you want to implement your own authentication method, then refer to the :doc:`../library/authentication` module.
+If you want to implement your own authentication method, then refer to the :mod:`authentication` module.